Engee documentation

 Notebook

-In this example we will consider a standard algorithm for solving optimisation problems using the library JuMP.
+In this example, we will consider a standard algorithm for solving optimization problems using the library.
+JuMP.

 JuMP.jl is an open source library.
-This library implements an algebraic modelling language that allows users to formulate and solve a wide range of optimization problems using various solvers.
+This library implements an algebraic modeling language that allows users to formulate and solve a wide range of optimization problems using various solvers.

 In [ ]: